aryanpandey/App-Rating-Predictor/README.md

 # App-Rating-Predictor

 ## Introduction
 This Project uses data from the apps on the Google Play Store to predict the overall rating a particular app will get from its users.
 There are a variety of features which will be used by the model.
 There are approximately 850 training apps and 150 testing apps.
-The LightGBM model which in the code gives an error of 6.2-6.6% which is the least possible from the models that were trained on.
+The LightGBM model which is given in the code gives an error of 6.2-6.6% which is the least possible from the models that were trained on.

 ## Usage
 This project has an API which has been made using Flask.
 To work with this API, first run [this](FlaskAPI/wsgi.py) Web Server Gateway Interface Script on your terminal as shown below